hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 ```

 After this, Terraform is all done!
 You can go to the GCP console to see the
-network you created.
-Make sure you're looking at the same region and project
+network you have provisioned.
+Make sure you're looking at the same region and
-that was configured in the provider configuration.
+project that you configured in the provider configuration.

 If you look in your current working directory, you'll see that Terraform also
 wrote some data into the `terraform.tfstate` file.
 This state file is extremely
 important; it keeps track of Terraform's understanding of the resources it
 created.
 We recommended that you use source control for the configuration files,
-but the state should not be stored in source control.
-You can [setup remote
+but the state file should not be stored in source control.
+You can also [setup
-state](https://www.terraform.io/docs/state/remote.html) to store and share the
+remote state](https://www.terraform.io/docs/state/remote.html) to store and
-state with your teams.
-You'll see how to do so later on in this guide.
+share the state with your teams.

 ## Inspecting State